how does a PC store data?

 Here's a selection of letters from the ASCII table.

-You can see that every letter is represented by a decimal number, which then gets converted into a binary number.
+You can see that every letter is represented by a decimal number, which then gets converted into its binary equivalent.
 A whole load of ones and zeros.

 It's the binary column that your computer uses.